aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 While seekers have the standard contact and interaction rules with regard to each other, different rules apply to interactions with the flag runner.

 Some interactions are legal for a seeker to do to a flag runner:

-A. Body blocking the flag runner, subject to standard body block rules (see: *6.3.6.
-Body Blocking*).
+A. Body blocking the flag runner, subject to standard body block rules (see: *[6.3.6.
+Body Blocking](#636-body-blocking)*).

-B. Pushing or moving the flag runner’s arms with one or both arms.
+B. Pushing or moving the flag runner's arms with one or both arms.

 C. Reaching around or over or under the flag runner with one or both arms.

 i.
-An arm reaching around the flag runner must only have incidental contact with them. ii.
-It is illegal to squeeze or otherwise restrict the flag runner’s body with an arm that is reaching around them.
+An arm reaching around the flag runner must only have incidental contact with them.

+ii.
+It is illegal to squeeze or otherwise restrict the flag runner's body with an arm that is reaching around them.

 Some interactions are illegal for a seeker to do to a flag runner:

-⚑ *Contact Foul*—Making contact with the flag runner’s head, neck, or groin.
+⚑ *Contact Foul*—Making contact with the flag runner's head, neck, or groin.

 ⚑ *Contact Foul*—Charging the flag runner.

-⚑ *Contact Foul*—Pushing the flag runner’s legs, waist, or torso.
-If the flag runner’s arms are held tight against or are otherwise pinned against their torso, they shall be treated as part of their torso.
+⚑ *Contact Foul*—Pushing the flag runner's legs, waist, or torso.
+If the flag runner's arms are held tight against or are otherwise pinned against their torso, they shall be treated as part of their torso.

-⚑ *Contact Foul*—Grabbing or pinning the flag runner’s arms.
+⚑ *Contact Foul*—Grabbing or pinning the flag runner's arms.

 ⚑ *Contact Foul*—Tackling or attempting to tackle the flag runner.

-⚑ *Contact Foul*—Grabbing the flag runner’s clothing.
+⚑ *Contact Foul*—Grabbing the flag runner's clothing.

 ⚑ *Contact Foul*—Making forceful contact with the flag runner while sliding or diving.

-⚑ *Contact Foul*—Making egregiously illegal contact with the flag runner (see: *6.3.13.
-Egregious Contact*).
+⚑ *Contact Foul*—Making egregiously illegal contact with the flag runner (see: *[6.3.13.
+Egregious Contact](#6313-egregious-contact)*).

 ## 6.5.
 RIGHT OF WAY

 ### 6.5.1.
 Interpositional Right of Way

-Players of different positions may not physically interact with each other’s movement.
+Players of different positions may not physically interact with each other's movement.
 The following rules apply to these interactions:

 A. The following is the order of priority for right of way between two players of different positions from highest to lowest priority:

 i.
 A stationary player with a ball.

 ii.
 A stationary chaser without a ball.

 iii.
 A moving player with a ball.

 iv.
 A stationary beater or seeker without a ball.

 v.
 A moving player without a ball.

 vi.
 A knocked out player.

 B. Players with lower priority must yield to players with higher priority which may include moving out of the way.

 i.
 Players of lower priority who fail to yield are generally “at fault.”

 C. When two players of the same priority interact, the player whom the referee judges to be at fault for the interaction shall be deemed at fault.

 i.
 If the players are judged to be equally at fault for the interaction, no penalty is given.

 D. If a player clearly acts with the intent of causing an illegal interpositional interaction, that player shall be deemed at fault, regardless of their priority.

 E. If a player moves with the intent of causing an opponent to enter an illegal interpositional interaction with or yield to another player of equal or higher priority, that player shall be deemed at fault rather than either of the interacting parties.

 F. If the referee determines that there was not enough time for the at fault player to reasonably react and yield, the interaction is incidental and no penalty shall be given.

 i.
 This provision shall not activate if the at fault player could be reasonably expected to be aware or acted to ensure they would be unaware of the opposing player with whom they interacted.

 G. Only the at fault player is penalized for an illegal interpositional interaction.

 i.
 If the illegal interpositional interaction was accidental, and overall gameplay was unaffected, it is a minor illegal interpositional interaction and the player is sent back to hoops.

 ⚑ *Back to Hoops*—Minor illegal interpositional interaction